 (c) The dormitory authority of the state of New York shall develop a methodology to determine the required non-state funds contribution for colleges.
 Such methodology shall consider endowment per full-time equivalent student and tuition and fees.
 Such methodology shall require a greater contribution from those colleges with greater fiscal resources as measured by endowment per full-time equivalent student and tuition and fees.
-For public colleges the numerator in the matching ratio of non-state funds to grant award amount shall not be greater than two or less than 0.5 and the denominator shall be equal to one for public colleges, the numerator in the matching ratio of non-state funds to grant award amount shall not be greater than one or less than 0.5 and the denominator shall be equal to one; and for independent colleges the numerator in the matching ratio of shall be equal to one.
+For public colleges the numerator in the matching ratio of non-state funds to grant award amount shall not be greater than two or less than 0.5 and the denominator shall be equal to one for public colleges, the numerator in the matching ratio of non-state funds to grant award amount shall not be greater than one or less than 0.5 and the denominator shall be equal to one; and for independent colleges the numerator in the matching ratio of non-state funds to grant award amount shall not be greater than three or less than 0.5 and the denominator shall be equal to one; and for independent colleges the numerator in the matching ratio of non-state funds to grant award amount shall not be greater than three or less than 0.5 and the denominator shall be equal to one; and for independent colleges the numerator in the matching ratio of non-state funds to grant award amount shall not be greater than three or less than 0.5 and the denominator shall be equal to one.
 Such methodology and the resulting matching ratios shall be submitted to the board for approval within thirty days after the effective date of this section and shall be made available to potential applicants once approved.

 (d) The standard matching requirement for the purposes of determining a college's required non-state funds contribution shall be as provided in this paragraph.
-For public colleges the numerator in the standard matching requirement of non-state funds to grant award amount shall be equal to two and the denominator shall be equal to one for public community colleges the numerator in the standard matching requirement of non-state funds to grant award amount shall be equal to one; and for independent colleges the numerator in the standard matching requirement of non-state funds to grant award amount shall be equal to one; and for independent colleges the numerator in the standard matching requirement of non-state funds to grant award amount shall be equal to three and the denominator shall be equal to one.
+For public colleges the numerator in the standard matching requirement of non-state funds to grant award amount shall be equal to two and the denominator shall be equal to one for public community colleges the numerator in the standard matching requirement of non-state funds to grant award amount shall be equal to one and the denominator shall be equal to one; and for independent colleges the numerator in the standard matching requirement of non-state funds to grant award amount shall be equal to one; and for independent colleges the numerator in the standard matching requirement of non-state funds to grant award amount shall be equal to three and the denominator shall be equal to one.
 Colleges may apply for a waiver of such standard matching requirement.
 If such waiver is approved by the board, the required non-state funds contribution shall be determined by the methodology set forth in paragraph (c) of subdivision four of this section.